AKBANK-Patika-FullStack-Bootcamp/SedaDemir-Homeworks/Homework-5/README.md

-# Adding in Authentication to EntityFramework Web API Project
+# Adding in Authorization to EntityFramework Web API Project

 ## 1. Create new login record and hash customer password with MD5